top of page

 .

 I intersect healthcare, technology and business strategy with an approach for innovation.
-Outside that, you’ll often find me cycling, traveling and occasionally taking photos.
+Outside that, you’ll often find me cycling, occasionally taking photos, and mostly traveling.

 Leadership & Strategy

 I am a part of Northwestern Kellogg EMBA Program focusing on healthcare, strategy and finance.
-Simultaneously, I am leading a sports medicine care concept that brings forward a new from of personalized medicine for athletes.
+Simultaneously, I invest in interesting solutions and strategize to realize them.

 Health Ventures